Juadebfm/JavaScript_For_Beginners/functions.md

 ### Function with a parameter

 In a function we can pass different data types(number, string, boolean, object, function) as a parameter.

+The parameter in a function serves as a way to pass value from the calling code to the function.
+While it is true that you can directly retrieve the value from the user input / prompt within the function, using a parameter provides several benefits:

+Reusability: By accepting a parameter, the function becomes more flexible and reusable.
+It can be called from different parts of your code, passing different values each time.

+Encapsulation: Using a parameter allows you to encapsulate the logic related to calculating a specific tasks within the function.
+It keeps the function self-contained and focused on its specific task.
+This can improve code organization and maintainability.

+Separation of Concerns: By separating the input retrieval (from the user) and the calculation (in the function), you can have cleaner code structure.
+The input retrieval can be handled in the event handler or another function, while the action function focuses solely on calculation.

+Testing and Debugging: With a parameter, it becomes easier to test the function using different radius values.
+You can pass specific values during testing to ensure the function behaves as expected.
+Additionally, if you encounter any issues or bugs, having a parameter makes it easier to isolate and debug the problematic areas.

+While it is possible to directly retrieve the radius value within the function, using a parameter provides advantages in terms of flexibility, code organization, and testing.
+It allows for better separation of concerns and facilitates code reuse, making your code more maintainable in the long run.

 ```js
 // function with one parameter